navikt/lps-oppfolgingsplan-mottak/README.md

 This API allows for the submission of a follow-up plan to NAV and/or the general practitioner on behalf of an employer.
 This is a <i>Delegated
-API</i>, which means that you as the API consumer is acting on behalf of another company/end-user.
+API</i>, which means that you as the API consumer are acting on behalf of another company/end-user.
 The API is secured with Maskinporten.

 When a follow-up plan is submitted, the API will generate a PDF file to be shared with NAV and/or the general